Data Analyst / Business Analyst

 This is a REAL-LIFE job profile written by a Female aged 33 who works as a Data Analyst / Business Analyst in Arlington, MA.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Years Experience||1 year|

 Opinions on your CAREER overall (i.e. not just your current job)

 |Fulfilment Rating||0 / 10|

 Current job Q&A

 Describe the type of organization you work for.